New kinds of loans and bonds could fill $28 billion COVID funding gap: WHO

 “It’s a real challenge in today’s fiscal environment despite the fact that this is the best deal in town,” Aylward said, referring to the ACT Accelerator facility.
 “This will pay itself off in 36 hours once we get trade and travel moving again.”

-He said that he saw a “strong commitment” on the part of Pfizer CEO Albert Bourla to set prices at levels appropriate to poorer populations.
+Aylward said he saw a “strong commitment” on the part of Pfizer CEO Albert Bourla to set prices at the right level for global use.
 Aylward expected some news on more manufacturers joining the list of providers to the COVAX vaccine facility in coming weeks, he said.

+If vaccines that have been developed by China or Russia meet international standards for efficacy and safety, they would be considered for inclusion, he said.

 Canada has pledged to spend C$485 million ($380 million) to support COVID-19 tests, treatments and vaccines in low- and middle-income countries, including antibody treatments, International Aid Minister Karina Gould said on Monday.